Fernando G. Taylor House

-Fernando G. Taylor House, also known as the Taylor-Kaiser-Smith House, is a historic home in Versailles, Ripley County, Indiana.
+Fernando G. Taylor House, also known as the Taylor-Kaiser-Smith House, is a historic home in Versailles, Indiana.
 It was built about 1860, and is a two-story, rectangular, five bay, vernacular frame dwelling with Gothic Revival style influences.
 It measures 44 feet wide and 36 feet deep.
 The house rests on a poured concrete foundation and has a hipped roof.
 It was moved to its present location in 1983.

 It was added to the National Register of Historic Places in 1986.